 Cosmetics) Board Member of ESTP who is singled out and credited with

 inspiring the makeover of tattoo inks by her book Dermatologic Complications

-Piercings".
-My comments indicated by [ww.]
+I have my comments indicated by [ww.]

 European Academy of Dermatology and Venereology (EADV)